Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Conclusions

-We have investigated the effect of the cosmological constant on physical quantities such as circularization, plunge times, and orbital trajectories.
+We have investigated the effect of the SdS parameter on physical quantities such as circularization, plunge times, and orbital trajectories.
 Deviations from post-Newtonian orbital shapes are observed for eccentric binaries.
-We also generate waveforms produced by binaries under radiation reaction, showing an increase in amplitude and phase advance due to the cosmological constant.
-The phase advance is linked to a decrease in orbital frequency, also caused by the cosmological constant.
-Finally, we calculate the detection timescales for these waveforms, demonstrating that the cosmological constant increases the number of detectable sources within a given time.
+We also generate waveforms produced by binaries under radiation reaction, showing an increase in amplitude and phase advance due to the SdS parameter.
+The phase advance is linked to a decrease in orbital frequency, also caused by the SdS parameter.
+Finally, we calculate the detection timescales for these waveforms, demonstrating that the SdS parameter increases the number of detectable sources within a given time.

-Although the contribution from $\Lambda$ is typically subleading compared to dominant post-Newtonian terms, we see a relative importance growing in certain regions of the parameter space (where the cosmological repulsion might be dominant over the radiation reaction dynamics) where it could become comparable in magnitude.
-Again, our results may be interpreted more generally as describing a quadratic term to the effective gravitational potential, $\delta V \sim \Lambda r^2$, with $\Lambda$ serving as an effective parameter for environmental perturbations exhibiting the same scaling.
-The formalism developed here therefore extends beyond the purely cosmological context, providing a unified framework for analyzing systems subject to $r^2$ corrections to the effective potential and clarifying their combined conservative and radiation-reaction–driven evolution.
+Although the contribution from $\lambda$ is typically subleading compared to the dominant post-Newtonian terms, its relative importance grows in certain regions of the parameter space (where the environmental contribution might dominate over the radiation reaction dynamics) potentially becoming comparable in magnitude.
+Again, our results may be interpreted more generally as describing a quadratic term in the effective gravitational potential, $\delta V \sim \lambda r^2$, with $\lambda$ serving as an effective parameter for environmental perturbations exhibiting the same scaling.
+The calculations performed here therefore extend beyond the purely cosmological context, providing a unified framework for analyzing systems subject to $r^2$ corrections to the effective potential and clarifying their combined conservative and radiation-reaction–driven evolution.
+Future work related to this claim may involve a deeper examination of the mapping of $\lambda$ to other astrophysically relevant parameters.

-Lastly, we are currently extending our investigation of the cosmological constant's effects on radiation reaction to the strong-field regime.
-Additionally, much work is needed to incorporate other environmental effects from realistic astrophysical scenarios.
-Future studies may explore cases with non-constant cosmic acceleration, such as in the McVittie black hole spacetime \cite{nolan2014particle}, which we leave for subsequent research.